facebook/zstd/README.md

 - Automated build scripts for Visual compiler by [@KrzysFR](https://github.com/KrzysFR), in `build/VS_scripts`, which will build `zstd` cli and `libzstd` library without any need to open Visual Studio solution.

+#### Buck

+You can build the zstd binary via buck by executing: `buck build programs:zstd` from the root of the repo.
+The output binary will be in `buck-out/gen/programs/`.

 ### Status